cyberseihis/bnnprint/write/theory.md

 precausions must be taken at every intermediate step to lead to a runtime model lightweight enough.

-Algorithmic approaches to the problem include:
+Some approaches to the problem include:

 - An alternative to common ML models that can function at lower energy budgets is Hyperdimensional computing (HDC).
 In this paradigm.
 It